boyzoid/blog/content/posts/2024/july/hello-adonis.md

 ![AdonisJS Welcome screen](/assets/images/2024/hello-adonis/img_01.png)

+This feels like a good place to stop.
+I loved how easy it was to install AdonisJS and that it handled configuring all the related libraries.
+Let's hope my happiness continues!

 ## Wrap Up

 After years of threatening to do so, I am finally rewriting the web application I wrote to manage my golf league.
 I decided to use AdonisJS on the backend (the front end is still up in the air) and share my experiences exploring AdonisJS and its related libraries.
 In future posts, I will discuss database migrations, Lucid object models, and using Inertia to hook into a Vue application.